jpereiratrindade/libGeotifReader/README.md

 - `double geotransform[6]`: Array containing the geotransform coefficients.
 - `double noDataValue`: The value indicating no data for the raster band.
 - `std::vector<double> pxScale`: A vector containing the pixel scale in x and y dimensions.
+- `int numPxWithoutNoDataValue` : Image number of pixels without no data value.

 ## Usage